What is eSign?

 Now, when sending this stamped document, the person receiving it will want to verify the authenticity of the e-signature and to do so they need to use the public key.
 This public key is given out by the signatory and allows the decryption of the hash value.
 Only the correct public key will match the private key and vice versa.
 Any tampering with the signature will change the hash value and thus render the public key unusable.
 This highly secure process is used for a multitude of areas that require security, for example WIFI, cryptocurrencies, password storage and many more.

 What can I sign electronically?

 There are different eSign options for electronic signatures, each with different legal definitions and conditions as well as technical peculiarities for the different electronic signature types.
 In general, eSigning can be used for all contracts, offers and other documents between two or more contractual partners.
 All three signature types defined in the eIDAS Regulation are legally binding throughout the EU as long as all contracting parties involved agree to this type of signature.

 However, if the law requires a contract and signature to be in writing, only the qualified electronic signature is suitable to replace it digitally.
 Each jurisdiction reserves the right to exclude certain contracts from this and to continue to require the so-called "wet signature" or "pen-and-ink signature.''

 In this regard, the United Kingdom makes validity particularly dependent on whether the parties to the contract had the same intention.
-Some concerns about the validity of deeds that are signed electronically and thus lack the eyewitness required under U.K. law proved to be groundless.
+Some concerns about the validity of deeds that are signed electronically, thus lacking the eyewitness required under U.K. law, proved to be groundless.
 A court would consider a contract entered into by two directors of a company using simple electronic signatures with appropriate proof of offer, acceptance, agreed content, intention, and delivery to be a valid method of creating a deed.